-The Department of Environment and Natural Resources (DENR) is launching the Lead Sampling Program to help public schools investigate sources of lead within their plumbing systems.
-This program will be offered during the 2019-2020 school year and is funded by the Environmental Protection Agency's WIIN Act 2107 grant.
+The Department of Agriculture and Natural Resources (DANR) is planning to launch the Lead Sampling Program to help public schools investigate sources of lead within their plumbing systems.
+This program will be offered during the spring of 2022 and is funded by the Environmental Protection Agency's WIIN Act 2107 grant.

 Public K-12 schools are eligible to participate in this program.
 We will prioritize elementary schools and districts serving a high percentage of disadvantaged students because lead poses the highest amount of risk to young children and testing can be costly.
 Click here to see a list of eligible schools that meet this criteria.